MarinaKorniychuk/record-bookings/README.md

 ## Basic Usage

-1. To authorize google sheets:
+1. To authorize Google Sheets:

    Create a developer account and create OAuth Client ID credentials for a Desktop application.
 These credentials give the python script access to a Google account ([instruction](https://pygsheets.readthedocs.io/en/stable/authorization.html#oauth-credentials)).
-2. Download `.json` file with a client key and copy it to secret/desktop_client_secret.json file in the project.
+2. Download `.json` file with a client key and copy it to `secret/desktop_client_secret.json` file in the project.
 3. Download spreadsheet from Bnova for desired period.

     _Note: Make sure to exclude records in 'cancelled' status._